 - Doesn’t intrude on your Internet experience; if you’re not interested, you can easily ignore it because it doesn’t interrupt the flow of your activities;

 - Doesn’t cost you anything that you weren’t going to spend anyway.
-(The advertiser -in this case, Google – pays us for the rental of your eyeballs, but only if you are willing to rent them;)
+(The advertiser -in our case, Amazon – pays us for the rental of your eyeballs, but only if you are willing to rent them);

 - Doesn’t distract you with misleading or erroneous information;